acteng/atip-data-prep/README.md

 You can debug a PMTiles file using <https://protomaps.github.io/PMTiles>.

 There's a manual step required to generate `--wards`, `--census_output_areas`, and `--imd`.
 See the comment in the code.

+For `--cycle_paths`, you'll need about 20GB of RAM, until we switch to a streaming JSON parser.

 ### One-time cloud setup for PMTiles